 We obtained observations using the Multiple Mirror Telescope (MMT) Observatory 6.5m on Mt.
 Hopkins south of Tucson, AZ on 2017-02-25, 2017-03-06 and 2019-03-02.
-Only the data from 2017-02-25 was of sufficient quality for use, and is described here.
-The seeing was excellent on that night, which turned out to be critical.
-We obtained 144 images of 100s each using the MMTCAM and an SDSS r filter.
-The detector is a 2048 × 2048 pixels back illuminated CCD with a field of view of 2.7×2.7 arcmin.
-The images were 1024×1024 pixels having been binned on the chip 2×2 .
+Only the data from 2017-02-25 was of sufficient quality for use, 276 and is described here.
+The seeing was excellent on that night, which turned out 277 to be critical.
+We obtained 144 images of 100s each using the MMTCAM and 278 an SDSS r filter.
+The detector is a $2048 \times 2048$ pixels back illuminated CCD 270 with a field of view of $2.7 \times 2.7$ arcmin.
+The images were $1024 \times 1024$ pixels 280 having been binned on the chip $2 \times 2$ .
 The resulting resolution was 0.16 arcsec/pixel.
-The telescope was tracking the asteroid but very little trailing was apparent for the star images.
+The telescope was tracking the asteroid but very little trailing was 282 apparent for the star images.
 The field was dithered by about 20 arcseconds in RA and Dec about every 30 minutes, and rotated by 90° half-way through the night.
 Sufficient field stars were available and could be linked through the night.
 The sky flats were determined to not be sufficient, so a median flat was constructed from the images.
 We used the standard aperture photometry routines in IRAF with an aperture of 6 pixel radius.
-The sky annulus had a radius of 12 pixels and was 6 pixels wide, and outliers were removed using a 3- σ clipping algorithm.
+The sky annulus had an inner radius of 12 pixels and was 6 pixels wide, and outliers were removed using a 3- $\sigma$ clipping algorithm.
+The sky value was computed as the centroid of the distribution after bad pixels were removed.
+(We note that the sky value computation converged quickly and it appeared adequate for these data.
+The chip is very uniform and only removal of cosmic rays from the sky pixel distribution was needed to obtain good relative photometry.)
 We determined relative magnitudes with the normalized average of the best two field stars at any given time.
 The chosen stars were at or slightly brighter than Didymos (V = 19.3 to 21.5).
 The formal uncertainties range from 0.024 to 0.045 mag and we adopt a standard deviation of 0.032 mag for the instrumental magnitudes.
 This is the unweighted standard deviation of all the measurements.